-FLORIDA TRUCK ACCIDENT LAWYERS
+TRUCK ACCIDENT LAWYER

 In Florida, trucks may legally be up to 80,000 pounds and 75 feet long – 20 times the weight of a 4,000-pound passenger car.
 If these two vehicles collide, the auto is most likely to be smashed and the people inside are at a high risk of being injured.
 Our Florida truck accident lawyers specialize in these accidents and are here to help.

 The severely injured may have to cope with life-altering physical impairment, lost wages, huge medical expenses and emotional trauma.
 Family members may have to struggle to help their loved ones out with medical expenses or restructure their lives to become caregivers.
 If the accident results in the death of a loved one, surviving family members and/or friends may be left to cope with emotional turmoil, loss of companionship, funeral expenses, and the potential loss of an income stream for a child who was dependent on the decedent.